-Working-class ‘red wall’ voters decided the last UK elections.
+Working-class ‘red wall’ voters decided the last UK election.
 How do they feel now?

 Why We Wrote ThisA story focused on

 In 2019 elections, Britons living in “red wall” constituencies felt disrespected by the Labour Party, which helped lift the Conservatives to victory.
-Now, they may decide the elections again – and they feel it’s the Tories who aren’t doing right by them this time.
+Now, they may decide the election again – and they feel it’s the Tories who aren’t doing right by them this time.

 The collapse of the red wall was key in pushing then-Prime Minister Boris Johnson to victory.
 But five years later, it’s these seats that are likely to push Labour across the finish line.